Applying to Shorten or Remove Licence Disqualification

-Disqualified drivers are eligible to make an application to the court to have part or all of their court ordered disqualification period removed.
+In New South Wales, some disqualified drivers are eligible to make an application to the court to have part or all of their court-ordered disqualification period removed.
+A NSW Local Court may shorten or remove licence disqualifications after an ‘offence free period’ at the application of the disqualified driver.

 - An application is made by the disqualified driver (through their legal representative or otherwise);